Michael P. Boyle, Ph.D.

-Dr. Boyle's research focuses on how news media present issues to the public, how and why people use media, and the implications of news coverage and media use patterns on subsequent outcomes such as information seeking, public opinion, and perceptions of media effects, falling into two major areas.
+Dr. Boyle's (he/him/his) research focuses on how news media present issues to the public, how and why people use media, and the implications of news coverage and media use patterns on subsequent outcomes such as information seeking, public opinion, and perceptions of media effects, falling into two major areas.
 The first area of his research specifically addresses news treatment of protest groups and how such treatment affects participation in the political process.
-The second area of his research explores the processes underlying the third-person perception - whereby people typically perceive others to be more affected by media than they are - and the resulting third-person effect, often characterized by support for censorship and other regulatory responses.
-These research studies typically fall into one of three categories:
+The second area of his research explores the processes underlying the third-person perception - a common pattern where people typically perceive others to be more affected by media than they are - and the resulting third-person effect, often characterized by support for censorship and other regulatory responses.

-He is the co-author of the research methods textbook Applied Communication Research Methods: Getting Started as a Researcher (the 2nd edition published in Spring 2020).
-His work has also been published in book chapters, invited volumes, and journals including Journalism & Mass Communication Quarterly, Mass Communication & Society, Journal of Broadcast & Electronic Media, Atlantic Journal of Communication, American Behavioral Scientist, International Journal of Press/Politics, and Journal of Communication, among others.
+He is the co-author of the research methods textbook Applied Communication Research Methods: Getting Started as a Researcher (the 3rd edition will be available in late 2023).
+His work has also been published in book chapters, invited volumes, on blogs, and in scholarly journals including Journalism & Mass Communication Quarterly, Mass Communication & Society, Journal of Broadcast & Electronic Media, Atlantic Journal of Communication, American Behavioral Scientist, International Journal of Press/Politics, and Journal of Communication, among others.
 Please check out his VITAE for download in Word format for a full list of publications and selected conference presentations.